Applying for a minor's first Dutch nationality certificate in the United Kingdom

 - In the UK you can only apply for a Dutch nationality certificate ("verklaring van Nederlanderschap") by post.
 You have to send your application to the Dutch embassy in London.

 - A nationality certificate cannot be used as proof of identity.
+It cannot be used to apply for residence status in the UK.

 - The certificate can only be issued in the Dutch language in the format prescribed by the Netherlands Nationality Act ('Rijkswet op het Nederlanderschap') and related instructions.